Interference-Induced Suppression of Doublon Transport and Prethermalization in the Extended Bose-Hubbard Model: Numerical Results

 This suppression is quantitatively captured by the imbalance dynamics shown in Fig.~\ref{fig:mb_dynamics}(d).
 While the uncontrolled system (red curve) exhibits a fast decay to zero, the optimally controlled system (blue curve) maintains a long-lived plateau with $\mathcal{I}(t) \approx 0.7$.
 Importantly, this state is not strictly static.
 As shown in the inset of Fig.~\ref{fig:mb_dynamics}(d), the imbalance exhibits a slow power-law decay $\mathcal{I}(t) \propto t^{-\beta}$ with a very small exponent $\beta \approx 0.01$.
 This slow relaxation dynamics is a hallmark of prethermalization.
 The system is trapped in a metastable non-equilibrium state due to the suppression of the leading-order kinetic terms, postponing thermalization to timescales governed by higher-order perturbative processes.

 To elucidate the nature of this dynamical arrest---specifically, to distinguish between true MBL or HSF and prethermalization---we perform a finite-size scaling analysis.
-Fig.~\ref{fig:mb_fss} displays the long-time imbalance as a function of the control parameter ratio $J_p/J_p^{\text{opt,1D}}$ for system sizes ranging from $N=3$ to $13$.
-Two key features are observable.
-First, the peak of the imbalance consistently aligns with the theoretical optimum $J_p / J_p^{\text{opt, 1D}} \approx 1$ for all system sizes, validating that the local interference mechanism remains dominant even in the many-body setting.
-Second, the height of the imbalance peak decreases monotonically with increasing system size.
-This size dependence indicates that the system would eventually thermalize in the thermodynamic limit ($L \to +\infty$), ruling out strict MBL or HSF.
-Instead, the observed behavior confirms that our scheme induces a prethermal regime, in which the effective timescale for quantum information storage is significantly enhanced through the engineering of lattice hopping channels.
+Fig.~\ref{fig:mb_fss} displays the finite-size scaling analysis of the long-time imbalance.
+For smaller system sizes ranging from $N=3$ to $13$, calculated via Krylov subspace methods, the imbalance as a function of the control parameter ratio $J_p/J_p^{\text{opt, 1D}}$ is shown in Fig.~\ref{fig:mb_fss}(a).
+A key feature is observable here: the peak of the imbalance consistently aligns with the theoretical optimum $J_p/J_p^{\text{opt, 1D}} \approx 1$ for all evaluated small sizes, validating that the local interference mechanism remains dominant in the many-body setting.